GoHypernet/Hypernet.ID-Public/README.md

 ## Contents

 ### [Smart Contracts Integration](/packages/contracts-integration)
-Subpackage for integrating with Hypernet.ID protocol in smart contract protocols.
+A solidity library for protecting external and public functions defined in smart contract protocols.

 ### [Developer Documentation](/packages/developer-docs)
-Subpackage for Gitbook developer documentation hosting.
+Subpackage thats serves as the starting point for Gitbook hosted developer documentation.

 ### [Web Integration](/packages/web-integration)
 Subpackage with typescript utilities for easy integration with Hypernet.ID in web-based applications.